oneminch/Notes/React.md

 - Using `ref` on a custom component results in an error.
 - A component doesn't have access to the DOM nodes of other components by default.
 - `forwardRef`s can be used by components that want to expose their DOM nodes.
+    - i.e. A component can receive a ref and pass it down to one of its children.

 ```jsx
 {/* Form.jsx */}